SAP-archive/cloud-cap-nodejs-codejam/README.md

 ## FAQ

-In case you will run into issue, please refer to the [FAQ](faq.md) file or reach out to the instructors.
+In case you encounter problems, you may find answers in the Frequently Reported Issues document ([FRI](FRI.md)).

 ## Download and installation